anze3db/django-sqlite-dblock/README.md

 # Django SQLite

-Default Django settings for SQLite don't allow high concurrency.
-This repo reproduces the problem and shows how to fix it.
+Default Django settings for SQLite don't allow concurrent writes from multiple threads/processes.
+This repo reproduces the problem and shows a potential fix it.

 ## Reproducing the problem